synapseweb3/forcerelay/guide/src/documentation/commands/listen/index.md

 # Listen Mode

-Hermes can be started in `listen` mode to display the events emitted by a given chain. `NewBlock` and `Tx` IBC events are shown.
+Forcerelay can be started in `listen` mode to display the events emitted by a given chain. `NewBlock` and `Tx` IBC events are shown.

 ```shell
 {{#include ../../../templates/help_templates/listen.md}}